Bitcoin vs Gold and Gold Miners: Comparison Charting in Google Sheets

 Google Sheets, available as part of consumer Gmail and organization-wide Google Workspace, allows users to easily create trend charts based on any source connected to a Google Sheet.

-There is a GOOGLEFINANCE function for the previous day’s Bitcoin close.
+There is a GOOGLEFINANCE function for the previous day’s Bitcoin close in US dollars, BTCUSD.

-A request has been submitted to Google to use the function for spot metal prices.
+A request was submitted to Google to create functions for spot metal prices, but there has been no response.

 Cryptocurrencies, including Bitcoin, have been disruptive technologies that the internet has fostered.